h-milz/wireless-gk/doc/Progress.md

 # Progress

+2025-01-25

+ * changing the ring buffer architecture to insert incoming UDP packets by sequence number (i.e., send time) instead of arrival time.
+This should help a continuous packet flow.
+ * interpolation tests - if a packet goes lost, we need to duplicate the previous ring buffer element.
+Interpolation should help to prevent discontinuities and hence glitches.

+2025-01-24

+ * comprehensive UDP latency testing on the current architecture.
+Plain UDP packet latency is about 540 +/- 200 µs.
+Occasionally, packets still arrive late (> 1400 µs) and cause glitches.
+In these cases, the simple ring buffer runs dry.

 2025-01-23

  * added UDP Rx ring buffer, lots of experimenting and optimization.
 Rx-Tx work now with very few glitches probably still caused by UDP jitter.